LachlanDev/Discord-BOT-Dashboard-Marketplace/README.md

 Head over to the <a href="https://dbd.lachlan-dev.com/docs/plugins/" target="_blank">Documentation</a> page which will explain how you can create your own plugins!

 ## Importing a plugin
 Clone this repository and login to your Discord BOT Dashboard, then head over to the Plugins Tab and click the ``import`` button.
-Finnaly find the command that you want to import and select it!
+Finally find the command that you want to import and select it!

 ## Adding a plugin to the repository
 Contribute to this repository by opening a <a href="https://github.com/LachlanDev/Discord-BOT-Dashboard-Marketplace/blob/main/CONTRIBUTING.md">PR</a>.
 Refer to the <a href="https://github.com/LachlanDev/Discord-BOT-Dashboard-Marketplace/blob/main/CONTRIBUTING.md">CONTRIBUTING</a> file for direction.